 The Australian dollar initially gapped just a touch lower to kick off the week, but then turned around to rally back into the middle of the consolidation area.

 Looking at the underlying holdings of the ETFs in our coverage universe at ETF Channel, we have compared the trading price of each holding against the average analyst 12-month forward target price, and computed the weighted average implied analyst target price for the ETF itself.
 For the Vanguard Communication Services ETF (VOX), we found that the implied analyst target price for the ETF based upon its underlying holdings is $160.39 per unit.

-The direction of the AUD/USD into the close on Friday is likely to be determined by trader reaction to the short-term Fibonacci level at .7728.
+The direction of the AUD/USD on Monday is likely to be determined by trader reaction to .7352.

-The Australian dollar has been back and forth during the course of the trading session on Friday, as we continue to stare down the 0.78 handle.
+The Australian dollar has gone back and forth during the course of the trading week as we dance around the 200 week EMA again.